LandSciTech/ccviR/CODE_DESIGN.md

 - Consider running `devtools::test(filter = "test-FILE")` to test a single file in a 'clean' session.
 Helps find out why getting warnings which are once per session, for example, without have to re-run the entire set of tests.

+### Interactive testing
+- Most functions have an examples section in the roxygen2 docs which can be used for interactive testing.
+- Most Shiny modules have an explicit test function that can be used interactively
+    - These generally have multiple settings for using pre-filled spatial file paths, or simulating loading data, or a vanilla run.
+- Some examples use `withr::with_options()` to simulate certain conditions (e.g., `mod_report_test()`).
+In these cases the example must use `runApp()` or it doesn't work (https://stackoverflow.com/a/78200567).

 ### testServer()
 - Where possible, testing is performed with the `testServer()` (Rather than